UX Design & Product Case Studies

 After receiving the list of accessibility problems from Tenon.io,

-a product manager and I began researching the web content accessibility guidelines (WCAG) outlined by the W3C.
+A product manager and I began researching the Web Content Accessibility Guidelines (WCAG) published by the W3C.
 As we discovered the best practices from WCAG, I began mocking up solutions for our product in Adobe XD that conformed to these guidelines.
 The problems we were addressing included: keyboard tabbing paths; aria patterns for JAWS, NVDA, and VoiceOver

-screen readers; icon and text color contrast; tooltip and icon focus states; application zooming capability for users with vision impairment; using the product in high contrast states such as with Windows High Contrast mode; keyboard drag and drop capability; and designating clear heading and landmark regions for faster assistive technology navigation.
-Once we had several design solutions, the product manager and I then scheduled interviews with individuals using GoReact who had accessibility needs.
-We had these users test our designs and give us feedback on aspects of the designs that worked and aspects didn’t work.
-From this feedback we changed the designs, wrote up developer requirements, and implemented these changes into the product.
-We then had Tenon conduct follow up audits on the GoReact software until our accessibility conformance report met the standard many higher education and government institutions were looking for.
+screen readers; icon and text color contrast; tooltip and icon focus states; application zooming capability for users with vision impairments; using the product in high-contrast states, such as Windows High Contrast mode; keyboard drag-and-drop capability; and designating clear heading and landmark regions for faster assistive technology navigation.
+Once we had several design solutions, the product manager and I scheduled interviews with GoReact users with accessibility needs.
+We had these users test our designs and provide feedback on what worked and what didn’t.
+Based on this feedback, we revised the designs, documented developer requirements, and implemented the changes in the product.
+We then had Tenon conduct follow-up audits of the GoReact software until our accessibility conformance report met the standards required by many higher education and government institutions.

 What was the outcome of the project?

-and I, created company accessibility standards that all designers and developers at GoReact would follow and apply to existing components so the development group would not have to continually relearn the standards.
-The company has also been able to secure more contracts with higher education institutions who are required by law to purchase software that meets particular accessibility standards.
+I created company-wide accessibility standards that all designers and developers at GoReact would follow and apply to existing components, so the development team would not have to continually relearn them.
+The company also secured additional contracts with higher education institutions that are legally required to purchase software that meets specific accessibility standards.

 Add a Title